 Expansion and renewal of recognition

-After receiving its recognition, an NRTL may submit requests to expand its scope of recognition to include additional standards or sites, or to use the "supplemental" programs described in the March 9, 1995 Federal Register notice.
-Also, at the end of the initial five-year recognition period, an NRTL must request a renewal of its recognition.
-Please complete and submit the following documents to apply for an expansion or for a renewal.
-Send all information to the address shown in the Overview page.
+- After receiving its recognition, a NRTL may submit requests to expand its scope of recognition to include additional standards or sites Also, at the end of the initial five-year recognition period, a NRTL must request a renewal of its recognition.
+Expansions and renewals may be requested following the process outlined in Chapter 2 of the NRTL Program Directive.

 Program Regulations, Policies, and Procedures